 - Surface preparation is very important.
 Failure to properly prep surface could result in poor adhesion. - Flexstone base adheres to almost any surface: wood, concrete, fiberglass & more (use #3primer where needed). - Standard or Select Grade plywood works well & saves money No need for G1S and PTD has chemicals. - If pressure-treated plywood was used, apply #3 Primer-sealer to ensure good adhesion & prevent off-gassing. - Base Coat does not adhere well to smooth surfaces.
-Either prime or rough up metal flashings with coarse sandpaper (30-40grit). - When in doubt, use our #3 primer/sealer first or test for adhesion by applying some base coat on a small area. - Flexstone Base is a one-of-a-kind solvent-free odorless urethane.
-Use #3 primer/sealer when adhesion is a concern.
+Prime or rough up metal flashings with coarse sandpaper (30-40grit). - When in doubt, use our #3 primer/sealer first or test for adhesion by applying some base coat on a small area. - Flexstone Base is a one-of-a-kind solvent-free odorless urethane.
+Use #3 primer/sealer when adhesion is a concern. - 1 Gallon of mixed base coat (1 Gallon Base to 1 Quart Water) should coat approximately 30 square feet.
+Use a sheet of plywood as a loose guide to ensure that you do not install too thick or too thin.